virtual-twin/TMS_MDD/README.md

 ## 2. Data

-All data necessary to run this code and reproduce the results, except the empirical TMS-EEG data, is stored in the `data/` directory.
-To run the fitting on the empirical TMS-EEG data, download the dataset under the link below and place `TEPs.mat` in `data/`.
+Data necessary to run the code and reproduce the results need to be downloaded and stored in the `data/` directory.
+To run the fitting on the empirical TMS-EEG data, download the dataset under the link below and place the file `TEPs.mat` in `data/`.
 Please observe the data protection regulations of your respective country.
-All other data stored in `data/` originates from the publication listed below.
+All other data will be downloaded automatically when running `1_fitting.py` from the repository provided.

 **Empirical TMS-EEG Data**<br>
 Biabani M, Fornito A, Mutanen TP, Morrow J, Rogasch NC, Characterizing and minimizing the contribution of sensory inputs to TMS-evoked potentials.
 Brain Stimulation, 12(6), 1537-1552, 2019, DOI: https://doi.org/https://doi.org/10.1016/j.brs.2019.07.009<br>